 The event planning committees are requesting that all riding groups, families, and tribal delegations register their attendance plans now

 To "rock the battlefield in a good way," the planning committees need accurate information from everyone planning to attend.
 With more than 19 tribes already committed and thousands expected to set up camp, your participation data is the foundation of this collective effort.
-By contributing your details, you help ensure that every nation, family, and descendant is properly represented in this historic circle.
+By contributing your details, you help ensure that every nation, family and descendant is properly represented in this historic circle.

-This information is vital for the respective committees managing everything from genealogy and youth programs to security and the 1,000-horse memorial ride arriving from South Dakota.
+This information is vital for the committees managing everything from genealogy and youth programs to security and the 1,000-horse memorial ride arriving from South Dakota.

 Guidelines for Participants: